When Should You Use Cloud Hosting?

 As a result of its flexibility cloud hosting is available at multiple levels, from enterprise organizations to individuals who run high traffic blogs.

 At the higher level, cloud hosting can be great for organizations who need to have near perfect uptime and want to grow their servers as they see fit, without experiencing any delay.
 Working with a high-quality cloud hosting provider can offer you solid security, and very speedy site performance.

 Cloud web hosting is also a great fit for website owners that experience a decent level of traffic and see traffic spikes that tend to slow down their sites, or even bring them offline.
-If you’re getting higher levels of traffic you also have the option of dedicated server and VPS hosting, but these options might not offer you the scalability you’re looking for.
+If you’re getting higher levels of traffic you also have the option of a dedicated server and a virtual private server, but these options might not offer you the scalability you’re looking for.

 Also, depending on the provider you choose you may need varying levels of technical expertise.
 With HostGator’s cloud hosting you have access to an intuitive control panel that even beginners can use.
 However, some hosting providers may require a deeper level of technical knowledge to manage your cloud servers effectively.

 Who Should Use a Different Style Of Hosting?

 Cloud hosting isn’t perfect for every kind of website owner.
 For example, if your site is currently running on a shared hosting plan and you never exceed the limits of your service or run into any issues with website performance, then you can probably stay put.

 Even without cloud web hosting, you can optimize your website’s performance through things like caching plugins, image optimization and utilizing a CDN.
 These three things alone will greatly improve your performance without you having to upgrade your plan.
 As a general figure, if your site doesn’t receive over 100,000 visitors per month, then you probably have no need to upgrade your plan.